StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 : ... can contain almost any kind of wiki content
-: ... can have _parameters_, the values of which will be inserted in the template's content during transclusion : ... often used to embed _semantic properties_ or _subobjects_ in Semantic MediaWiki
+: ... can have _parameters_, the values of which will be inserted in the template's content during transclusion : ... often used to embed _semantic properties_ or _subobjects_ in Semantic MediaWiki : ... can be used in any place in a page

 - Templates allow for the inclusion of pre-defined content in wiki pages.
 - This form of inclusion is called **Transclusion**